Related Free Essays

 Introduction

 The issue of obesity is now trending globally.
 The absence of physical activity among individuals struggling with overweight is also prevalent.
 Moreover, these two problems combined have a great impact on children and may increase premature mortality rates in middle age (Muthuri, Onywera, Tremblay, Broyles, & Fogelholm, 2015).
 The problems of overweight and lack of physical activity are exposed to numerous implications for morbidity.
 Nonetheless, parents are also connected to the issues of childhood obesity and insufficient exercise (Muthuri et al., 2015).
-Therefore, the significance of the paper can be explained by several factors.
+Therefore, the significance of the paper can be explained by a number of factors.
 The researcher is interested in studying the relationships between overweight and parental education, child overweight and physical activity, and investigate the domestic co-occurrence of overweight on a country-wide scale (Muthuri et al., 2015).

 Background and Significance of the Problem

 The background of the issue is contingent on several perinatal aspects that include maternal obesity in the period before pregnancy, smoking during pregnancy, and rapid weight gain identified in infants (Birbilis, Moschonis, Mougios, & Manios, 2012).
-Other parental features that have an impact on the child’s BMI are father’s technical education and being overweight.
-The results of the study conducted by Birbilis et al. (2012) showed that there is a positive correlation between the maternal BMI and child’s BMI (P=0.05) and a negative correlation between the parents’ education and child’s BMI.
+Other parental features that have an impact on the child’s BMI are the father’s technical education and being overweight.
+The results of the study conducted by Birbilis et al. (2012) showed that there is a positive correlation between maternal BMI and child’s BMI (P=0.05) and a negative correlation between the parents’ education and child’s BMI.

 Statement of the Problem and Purpose of the Study